How to detect what CMS a website is using: 9 easy ways

 HTTP headers and browser extensions

-Also, this extension allows you to see the cookie and recognize the CMS by the characteristic signs that are indicated in the file.
+Additionally, this extension allows you to examine the cookie and recognize the CMS by the file's characteristic characteristics.
 For example, wp-settings for WordPress.

 Installing extensions in the browser will help to find out the CMS used and get other useful information about the site.